Security of VpnCloud

 Being able to suppress packets of peers, the attacker is able to remove peers from the VPN by suppressing all of their packets.
 Also the attacker can execute a denial of service by dropping all or some selected packets of the VPN.
 The attacker can also split the network into two or more networks by dropping all packets between the peers of different split networks.

-The attacker can take a message sent by one peer and instead send it using the address of a different peer.
-This way, the attacker can manipulate the forwarding logic of the VPN if it is configured to learn addresses.
-The attacker can use this to redirect traffic from one peer to a different peer.
+The attacker can not take a message sent by one peer and instead send it using the address of a different peer.
+This is prevented by the per-connection encryption.

-If the VPN is not encrypted, the attacker can read all the payload data and see the inner communication in the VPN.
+If connections in the VPN are not encrypted, the attacker can read all the payload data and see the inner communication of those connections.
 It can also manipulate the payload, or forge payload packets and send them using any source address.

 - The network within the VPN then should be considered as insecure.
 Depending on the protocols spoken inside the VPN, this might or might not be a security problem.
 A lot of protocols like SSL encrypted ones (e.g. HTTPS and SSH) do not trust the network anyways and can be used securely over an insecure network.